khomyakov362/alcaeus-project/readme.md

 5. Instal requirements:

-For Linux:
 ```shell
     pip install -r requirements.txt
 ```

 6. Create .env file in the root directory based on .env_sample.

-7. Optional --- Run TEIGarage in a Docker Container:
+7. Optional &#2014; Run TEIGarage in a Docker Container:

 Running TEIGarage locally may significantly improve the speed of loading books to the database.
 The command: